hrfang/mchol/README.md

 A modified Cholesky algorithm perturbs <span class="math display"><em>A</em></span> to be a positive definite
 <span class="math display"><em>A</em> + <em>E</em></span> to ensure a descent search direction and
 therefore the convergence to a local minimum.

+Note that modified Cholesky factorizations are useful not only for unconstrained non-convex optimization, but also for constrained optimization with a non-convex objective by interior point methods.

 ## How to install?